-Results of a survey of biological material of minke whales from low latitude institutions of the Southern Hemisphere were presented to the 1996 SC meeting.
-According to those results, apart from the Brazil region, no other comprehensive material of the Antarctic minke whale was available from other low latitude regions.
-Of interest for the JARPA is the material from low latitude areas of the eastern and western side of the Indian Ocean and the western side of the South Pacific Ocean.
-After further searching, we learnt of a collection of samples of the minke whales taken in Durban, South African (western part of the Indian Ocean).
-It was confirmed to us the occurrence of about 200 samples of baleen plates, which have been stored in formaline for several years.
-We are still discussing on the best ways to examine such material.
+Results of a survey of biological materials of minke whales from low latitude institutions of the Southern Hemisphere were presented to the 1996 SC Meeting (IWC, 1997).
+According to those results, apart from the Brazil region, no other comprehensive material of the Antarctic minke whale from low latitude was available.
+Of interest for the JARPA studies are the materials from low latitudinal areas of the eastern and western side of the Indian Ocean and the western side of the South Pacific Ocean.
+Later, Japanese scientists were informed of a collection of 200 baleen plate samples of the Antarctic minke whales taken in Durban, South African (western part of the Indian Ocean).
+These samples were stored in formaline for some decades.
+Effort is being made to develop suitable genetic techniques to examine such samples.